TommasoRonconi/galapy/README.rst

    The generated file should be self-explanatory and has to be modified according to the fit the user has to perform.
+   A detailed guide to the generation and modification of the parameter file can be found in `param_file`_.

 2. Once the parameter file has been generated and properly modified, we can run